Tlf/tlf/doc/README_QTC.txt

 all cases.
 Normally, with TAB you can move to the next field, and Shift+TAB goes back.
-There is an exception: TAB will notleave the current QSO line, untill you confirm the line.
+There is an exception: TAB will notleave the current QSO line, until you confirm the line.
 Instead it takes you to the time field, if you are in the exchange field, and Shift+TAB does it in reverse order.
 With UP and DOWN cursor keys you can go to up or down.